gu-fan/riv.vim/doc/riv.rst

         let project1.build_path = '~/Documents/Riv_Build'

     - Open the build path: ``:Riv2BuildPath`` ``<C-E>2b``
+    - local file link converting will be done.
+      See `local file link converting`_ for details.

   + For the files that not in a project.
     ``g:riv_temp_path`` is used to determine the output path